Access

 Ear Plugs

-We understand that some parts of the festival can be loud, especially for some of our very young visitors, or visitors with sensory sensitivities.
-You will be able to pick up free ear plugs from any of the main information points or around any performance stages.
+We understand that some parts of the Festival can be loud, especially for some of our very young visitors, or visitors with sensory sensitivities.
+You can pick up free ear plugs from any of the main information points or around any performance stages.

-The quiet space can be used by visitors with any additional needs who need a private area away from the public, whether to escape the hustle and bustle of the festival or to avoid any sounds, triggers or experiences that are making them feel anxious or overwhelmed.
+The Calm Space can be used by visitors who need a private area away from the public, whether to escape the hustle and bustle of the Festival or to avoid any sounds, triggers or experiences that are making them feel anxious or overwhelmed.
+It will be fully staffed at all times with mental health first aiders.

 Please visit the links below for further information about accessibility at each Partner building.